broadinstitute/warp/website/docs/Pipelines/Optimus_Pipeline/optimus.methods.md

 # Optimus v4.2.4 Methods

-Below we provide a sample methods sections for a publication, separated into single-cell or single-nucleus use cases.
+Below we provide an example methods section for a publication, separated into single-cell or single-nucleus use cases.
 For the complete pipeline documentation, see the [Optimus Overview](./README.md).

 # Methods